foppa23/portfolio/content/docs/index.md

 #### Twig filters and functions

-Additional to [Twig][]'s extensive list of filters, functions and tags, Pico also provides some useful additional filters and functions to make theming even easier.
+Additional to <a href="http://twig.sensiolabs.org/documentation" class="a-link">Twig's</a> extensive list of filters, functions and tags, Pico also provides some useful additional filters and functions to make theming even easier.